Had an issue with

 What happens after you submit a complaint to BankSA?

-• Acknowledgement: Minor issues may be resolved immediately; otherwise, you’ll receive confirmation (email, phone, or letter) with a reference number.
+• Acknowledgement: Minor issues may be resolved immediately.
+Otherwise, you’ll receive a confirmation (email, phone, or letter) with a reference number.

 • Customer Solutions Team: Complex cases go to this specialist team.
-A Customer Solutions Manager will own your case, investigate, and update you regularly.
+A Customer Solutions Manager will take on your case, investigate, and update you regularly.

-• Resolution: You’ll receive a clear response (IDR – Internal Dispute Resolution).
+• Resolution: You’ll receive a clear response.
 Outcomes may include fixing errors, refunds, compensation, apologies, or explanations.

-• Timelines: Simple cases: within days.
-Complex: up to 30 days (21 days for hardship/debt collection).
+• Timelines: Simple cases are fixed within days.
+Complex ones can take up to 30 days (21 days for hardship/debt collection).
 You will be kept updated if delays occur.

 • Customer Advocate Oversight: The independent Customer Advocate reviews overall fairness in complaint outcomes.